Logo

 Ultrasound, or sonography, is a diagnostic imaging procedure that uses high-frequency sound waves to create real-time images of the inside of the body.
 Because it does not use radiation or X-rays, ultrasound is a safe, non-invasive, and comfortable examination for patients.
 It is commonly used to evaluate internal organs, soft tissues, blood vessels, and developing pregnancies, helping physicians diagnose conditions and monitor health effectively.

-Call us now to speak with our team or book your appointment online by visiting HardingRadiology.com and clicking the Appointment button.
-Quick scheduling, expert care, and a comfortable, non-invasive imaging experience.
+Our team can typically accommodate prompt scheduling for most ultrasound referrals.
+Walk-ins welcome based on availability.
+Call us now to speak with our team or book your appointment online by clicking the Appointment button.